badlydrawnrob/anki/source/docs/highlight/index.md

 ### The easy way

-For quick customisations, view these files:
+For quick customisations, view this file:

 ```text
 source